5 Facts on Lake Constance

 Curvature of the earth: The other side is not visible

 Due to the curvature of the earth, the surface of Lake Constance in its southeast-northwest extension (65 km) around 80 m arched.
-From a human perspective, it is impossible, even with the best distance vision,
+From a human perspective, it is impossible, even with the best distance vision, to look from the east bank of the upper lake (eg, Bregenz) on its west bank (such as Constance).

 Durability of Lake Constance: 10,000 years